 Action: Try reconnecting from a fresh instance of the browser.
-If the problem persists,
+If the problem persists, contact your system administrator.

 AM.1507: Disconnected Because of Hibernation/Standby.
 Please Log Out.

 Possible Cause: The machine went into the hibernation or standby mode.

 Action: Log out of the SSL VPN connection, then log in again from a fresh instance of the browser.